 Growing wild in the Northwest, Viola sororia only grow a few inches high and are found in shady forests or wet areas each spring.
 They can also migrate into urban areas and are so plentiful they are often targeted as invasive weeds.
 In fact, the ones I used for this recipe had migrated to my front lawn, where a riot of their sweet little droopy heads were just visible above the grass.

-Violet flowers are mostly purplish blue but also come in pink and white varieties, but all can be used for concocting perfumes, flavourings, syrups, vinegar and even medicine.
+Violet flowers are mostly purplish blue but also come in pink and white varieties, but all can be used for concocting perfumes, flavorings, syrups, vinegar and even medicine.
 Romans were said to like violet-flavored wine so much they spent more time cultivating violets than olives!
-Violets were also included in many a magical potion of for love and fertility.
+Violets were also included in many magical potions for love and fertility.

 This recipe is inspired by the old herbal custom of infusing violets in honey.
 This enhances its aromatic flavours (and possibly its aphrodisiac effects!)
-While I made a violet honey last year, this spring I decided to create a rich, creamy, violet infused honey butter, which was positively ambrosial slathered on my favourite Fry’s croissant.
+While I made violet honey last year, this spring I decided to create a rich, creamy, violet-infused honey butter, which was positively ambrosial slathered on my favorite Fry’s croissant.
 And while I’m not sure if it left me in a kissing mood, it certainly had me licking my fingers!
 So if your interested in creating your own delectable, melt in the mouth love treat, I suggest you follow these simple steps.

 Violet Honey Butter

 - Harvest 1/2 cup of flowers in morning after the dew has burned off, this is when their volatile flavour compounds are high